 The definition of a payment facilitator is still evolving—so is its role.
-(The Electronic Transactions Association, or ETA, published a 73-page report with new guidelines in September 2018.)
-Any investments made now to become a payfac will require updates over time to meet changing regulations and requirements.
+For example, the ETA published a 73-page report with new guidelines in September 2018.
+Any investments made now will need updates over time to meet changing regulations and requirements.

 The technology landscape is evolving as well: Consider that different providers and vendors may be required to offer solutions for local payment methods (like SEPA, Alipay, or iDEAL), multiple currencies, mobile payments, in-person transactions, billing systems for invoicing or subscription payments, and much more.